-In May 2021, we reported positive top-line data from our Phase 1 FA program after completing dosing of the single ascending dose ("SAD") trial in December 2020 and of the multiple ascending dose ("MAD") trial in March 2021.
-Data from these trials demonstrate proof-of-concept by showing that daily subcutaneous injections of CTI-1601 for up to 13 days resulted in dose-dependent increases in FXN levels from baseline compared to placebo in all evaluated tissues (buccal cells, skin, and platelets).
-FXN levels achieved in peripheral tissues (buccal cells) following daily 50 mg and 100 mg subcutaneous injections of CTI-1601 were at or in excess of FXN levels that would be expected in phenotypically normal heterozygous carriers.
-There were no serious adverse events associated with either the MAD or SAD trials.
+- In May 2021, we reported positive top-line data from our Phase 1 FA program after completing dosing of the single ascending dose ("SAD") trial in December 2020 and of the multiple ascending dose ("MAD") trial in March 2021.
+Data from these trials demonstrated proof-of-concept by showing that daily subcutaneous injections of nomlabofusp for up to 13 days resulted in dose-dependent increases in FXN levels from baseline compared to placebo in all evaluated tissues (buccal cells, skin, and platelets).
+FXN levels achieved in peripheral tissues (buccal cells) following daily 50 mg and 100 mg subcutaneous injections of nomlabofusp were at or in excess of FXN levels that would be expected in phenotypically normal heterozygous carriers.
+There were no serious adverse events associated with either the MAD or SAD trials. - In May 2023, we reported preliminary unblinded top-line data from the 25 mg cohort of our Phase 2 four-week, placebo-controlled, dose exploration trial of nomlabofusp in FA patients.
+Data from the cohort indicated nomlabofusp was generally well tolerated and showed increases in FXN levels from baseline compared to placebo in all evaluated tissues (skin and buccal cells) at day 14.